To my brothers and sisters, I leave you... nothing. Earn it yourselves, you lazy slackers!

 if Alice was the Self-Made Man

 , and did not get it from her family.
 Expect a lot of screaming and whining.
 Also expect these children to become the plot's main villains, for these rotten people still believe that the money is rightfully theirs and are willing to do anything to get it back.
 They may plan to kill the unrightful heirs in order for the money to trickle back down to them.
 They may try to steal the money some other way, such as breaking into the estate and leaving with what they can like mere burglars.
 The more clever ones will devise a clever scheme to trick the heir into giving up his money.
+In more realistic works, it'll usually result in a lengthy court battle that will probably ruin family relations for a very long time, if not permanently, as said battle will often involve everyone involved sinking to their absolute lowest to get or keep what they view as their fair share.

 Alternatively, Alice's act leaving the money away is the last in the series of petty tyrannies she exerted with her money, and results in the children or other heirs being tossed out on the street without a penny to their names.
 This is regarded as particularly vicious if Alice had inherited it herself